Gingival Vestibuloplasty in a Patient With Cleft Lip and Palate Using Birth Tissue

 Myringoplasty Using a Human Birth Tissue Allograft

-This video demonstrates a myringoplasty procedure using Neox RT – a human birth tissue allograft – to repair a tympanic membrane perforation in a pediatric patient.
-We employ a “sandwich” technique, in which pieces of the allograft are placed both medial and lateral to the perforation.
-After partially filling the middle ear with dry, absorbable gelatin sponge, trimmed pieces of allograft are inserted sequentially in underlay and overlay fashion to remain medial and lateral to the perforation.
+Both pieces are trimmed to be slightly larger than the perforation.
+After freshening the edges of the perforation with a Rosen pick and partially filling the middle ear with dry, absorbable gelatin sponge, trimmed pieces of allograft are inserted sequentially in underlay and overlay fashion to remain medial and lateral to the perforation.
 Both the underlay and overlay pieces cover the perforation and overlap the native tympanic membrane around the perforation.
 More absorbable sponge is then inserted lateral to the graft to hold it in place against the tympanic membrane.
 Finally, antibiotic drops and bacitracin ointment are placed in the canal.

 Nasal Dermoid Cyst Excision